mulesoft/mule-esb-maven-tools/README.md

 Mule ESB Maven Tools
 ====================

-The Mule Application Kit allows the development of Mule application based on Maven tooling.
-This kit includes archetypes for building regular Mule applications.
+The Mule ESB Maven Tools allow the development of Mule applications based on Maven tooling.
+This kit includes archetypes for building regular Mule applications, Mule domains and Mule domain bundles.

 Maven Configuration
 ----------------------------------------

-For this to work you need to add some entries to your settings.xml file.
+For it to work you need to add some entries to your settings.xml file.
 First, add a new profile with the following repositories and pluginRepositories:

      <profiles>